zendesk/maxwell/docs/docs/monitoring.md

 additional configuration is required to allow remote access.
 In this case Maxwell makes use of the `JAVA_OPTS` environment variable.
 To make use of this set `JAVA_OPTS` before starting Maxwell.

-The following is an example which allows remote access with no authentication and dinsecure connections.
+The following is an example which allows remote access with no authentication and insecure connections.

 ```
 export JAVA_OPTS="-Dcom.sun.management.jmxremote \